bdo/agile-board/README.md

 -   I can have a default sprint (backlog) when creating a new project
 -   I can create a sprint
--   I can change a sprint's state
+-   I can only activate one sprint at a time
 -   I can see a sprint's burndown
 -   I can connect to the application
 -   I can have adapted rights when using the application